Best Buy’s outlook on sales improves ahead of the holidays

 Best Buy’s profit and sales slipped in the third quarter on weakening demand for electronic gadgets, but it beat expectations and the retailer said a downturn in comparable stores sales this year will not be as bad as it had expected.

-Shares jumped 7% before the opening bell Tuesday.
+Shares jumped 9% at the opening bell Tuesday.

 The Minneapolis consumer electronics chain earned $277 million, or $1.22 per share in the quarter that ended Oct.
 29, or $1.38 per share adjusted for restructuring and amortization costs.
 That easily beat the per-share earnings of $1.03 projected on Wall Street, according to a survey by Zacks Investment Research.